 The Venus Flytrap: A State Symbol

 There are state birds, bugs, fish, flowers, and dogs—but North Carolina has a state carnivorous plant.
-The Venus flytrap is exceptional enough to deserve its own state symbol designation, and due to their rarity, it’s a felony to poach them.
+The Venus flytrap (Dionaea muscipula) is exceptional enough to deserve its own state symbol designation, and due to their rarity, it’s a felony to poach them.

 While flytraps are cultivated throughout the world, they are native to only a small area of the coastal plain in North and South Carolina.
 People even make special pilgrimages to North Carolina to see the flytraps.
 When they arrive, folks soon discover a wealth of special plants, colloquially dubbed meat-eaters, which rely on insects for nutrition.